donedgardo/blog/content/daily/agile-accountability.md

 title: Agile Accountability Baseline
 category: daily
 ---
-Fellow reader emailed me his contrarian view on Agile:
+Fellow reader emailed me their contrarian view on Agile:

 > "Agile is an excuse to avoid developer and customer accountability"